Click on the initial letter of the legal word or phrase

 Offer: Definite proposal to contract which, if accepted, completes the contract and binds both the person that made the offer and the person accepting the offer to the terms of the contract.
 The offer may be express or implied.
 The person making the offer is called the offeror, and the person to whom the offer is made is the offeree.

 Order: Formal written direction by a judge.
-Once a final order is made, it may only be amended if there has been an accidental slip in the judgment.
+Once a final order is made, it may only be amended if there has been an accidental slip in the judgment (in which case the “slip rule” may be invoked).

-Out-of-court settlement: Agreement between two litigants to settle a matter privately before a court has heard the matter or given its decision.
-Most personal injuries cases settle before reaching court.
+Out‐of‐court settlement: Agreement between two litigants to settle a matter privately before a court has heard the matter or given its decision.
+Most personal injuries claims settle before reaching court.

 Return to top of page